 Accounting graduates can be licensed as a Certified Public Accountant (CPA) with a satisfactory performance on the CPA exam and completion of 150 credit hours.
 Many graduates of the BBA in Accounting program continue on in the one-year Master of Professional Accountancy program to meet the credit requirements for CPA licensure, specialize in one of four focus areas, and enhance their future career options.
 Students can also complete a 150-credit BBA with majors in accounting and another business discipline.
 A 120-credit non-CPA BBA in Accounting is also available.

 The College of Business and Economics offers a rich breadth of co-curricular activities to enhance student development and learning outcomes, including award-winning student organizations and applied learning experiences through internships and the UW-Whitewater Volunteer Income Tax Assistance Program.
 These efforts, as well as the college's outstanding reputation for its accounting program, have resulted in a 100 percent placement rate for accounting majors within six months of graduation.

 The UW-Whitewater Bachelor of Business Administration in Accounting requires a minimum of 120 credits, including:

 National employment growth for accountants and auditors is expected to be 6 percent1 from 2018 to 2028, and projected growth in Wisconsin is 13 percent2 for 2016 to 2026.
 Most employers require a bachelor's degree in accounting or related field for entry-level positions.

 $71,550 per year

-Assurance Associate, Audit Associate, Forensic Associate, Staff Accountant, Tax Associate
+Assurance Associate, Audit Associate, Financial Analyst, Mutual Fund Associate, Staff Accountant, Tax Associate